no-go/featherM0_ssd1331_watch/README.md

  -  25k poti to change the clock color
  -  3,7V 180mAh lipo (>10h)
  -  save power and high time accurency: Real Time Clock DS3231M is added to i2c
+ -  Alarm timer (set with buttons - mode without setting clock)

 The 2 buttons to set hours and minutes is an option (set `#define SET_BUTTONS  0` from 0 to 1).

-I use the watchdog timer https://github.com/adafruit/Adafruit_SleepyDog to sleep and NOT `delay()` to save power!
+I use the watchdog timer to sleep and NOT `delay()` to save power!
+(I hope to fix a Adafruit Sleepdog reset bug).

 # Circuit hints